 Reserved Seating Drill Hall

-We are excited to offer you reserved seating in the first three rows of the Drill Hall.
+We are excited to offer you reserved seating in the first seven rows of the Drill Hall, as well as some front section tables arranged in groups of four.
 Please bear in mind when you are choosing your reserved seat, the visual of the floor plan is reflected in the arrangement of the seating you are choosing from and the image is subject to change based on demand.

 Concert Title Sponsor:

 BIGLAKE presents an incredible array of world-class musicians who will be presenting programmes that are inspired by nature, history, ethnic roots, and explore an array of traditional and folk music from various cultures.